-Vocabulary Skills Tested in IELTS
+Vocabulary Skills Tested in the IELTS Exam

 Your vocabulary skills are tested in IELTS under the marking criteria “lexical resource”.
 It assesses your ability to use a range of vocabulary that is relevant to the topic and how appropriate and accurate they are in terms of the specific task.
-For example:

 - “Less number of people does crime these days.”